GSMUTNSR/book_codes/README.md

 .
 An option involving the KKNN potential and HF calculations was wrongly handled.
 This option had never been used before.
 It has been corrected.

+.
+Rms radii functions were not correct with standard HO-SM.
+This option had never been used before.
+It is corrected.

+.
+Errors found in the GSM and GSM-CC hybrid 1D/2D codes (rarely used codes) in proton-neutron configuration print in GSM, use of MSDHF in GSM, observables in GSM-CC.
+They are corrected.

+.
+Error found in GSM-2D with proton-neutron one-jumps put to full or partial storage.
+As it can occur only with Hamiltonian calculated on-the-fly, where proton-neutron one-jumps are also put to on-the-fly in practice, this bug was invisible.
+Added to that, it was inactive when all proton and neutron shells have the same parity, as in test files.

 _ A wrapper to call Coulomb wave functions from a FORTRAN code has been added.

 _ Rms radius and rms-radius one-body strength can now be calculated in no-core GSM using realistic interactions.